xiaowing/douban_fdw/README.md

 - [ ] the implementation of the rescan routine
 - [ ] a local persistant buffer to solve the times limit issue of the douban API
+- [ ] support the public api for retrieving data of chart "us_box"
 - [ ] server-side encoding convert to support the database of which not being UTF8-encoded
 - [ ] PostgreSQL 9.6+ support